0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ### Managing  CCB_FLAG_DELETE_ON_CLOSE and FCB_STATE_DELETE_ON_CLOSE
-We are only interested in ```IRP_MJ_SET_INFORMATION``` requests with either the ```FileDispositionInformation``` or ```FileDispositionInformationEx``` information class .
+We are only interested in ```IRP_MJ_SET_INFORMATION``` requests with either the ```FileDispositionInformation``` or ```FileDispositionInformationEx``` information classes.
 To handle racing deletes , we maintain a context counter field ```NumOfSetInfoOps``` to represent the number of changes to the delete disposition in flight.
-If there's already some operations in flight, no point calling postop.
-Since there will be no postop (where the counter is decremented) , the value will forever stay 1 or more being one of the conditions for checking deletion at cleanup.<br/>
+If there's already some operations in flight, no point calling our post operation.
+Since there will be no post operation (where the counter is decremented) , the value will forever stay 1 or more , which is one of the conditions we will check for at cleanup to consider the file as a deletion candidate.<br/>
-below is our pre set information filter.
+Our pre set information filter :
 ```cpp

 	switch (Data->Iopb->Parameters.SetFileInformation.FileInformationClass) {